FusionAuth/fusionauth-site/site/learn/expert-advice/oauth/modern-guide-to-oauth.md

 {% include _image.liquid src="/assets/img/advice/modern-guide-oauth/email-requested-at-login.png" alt="For Zapier, the user's email address is requested before any password." class="img-fluid" figure=false %}

 Knowing a user's email domain allows the OAuth server to determine where to send the user to log in or if they should log in locally.
-If you work at Example Company, proud purveyers of TWGTL, providing `brian@example.com` to the login screen allows the OAuth server to know you are an employee and should be authenticated against a corporate authentication source.
+If you work at Example Company, proud purveyors of TWGTL, providing `brian@example.com` to the login screen allows the OAuth server to know you are an employee and should be authenticated against a corporate authentication source.
 If instead you enter `dan@gmail.com`, you won't be authenticated against that directory.

 Outside of these differences, this mode behaves much the same as the **Third-party login and registration** mode.